confluentinc/data-mesh-demo/README.md

   Congrats!
 You are ready to start using the data products in the Data Mesh.
   ```

+#### To Compile and run the demo locally:

-* Build a local web service by running the following command:
+* Build the web service and client code by running the following command:
    ```
    ./gradlew bootJar
    ```